e3prom/rVRRPd/README.md

  * Supports BPF Linux Socket Filters (_Linux_)

 # Development
-This project is still in **_development_** stage, and at this time, only supports Linux and the FreeBSD operating systems.
+This project is still in **_development_** stage, and at this time, only supports the Linux and FreeBSD operating systems.
 There is no stable API, configuration or even documentation yet.
-Please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not always be fully interoperable with standard-compliant network equipments, especially when using proprietary features.
+Also please keep in mind that [`rVRRPd`](https://github.com/e3prom/rVRRPd) may not always be fully interoperable with standard-compliant network equipments, especially when using proprietary features.

 The development roadmap for the upcoming `0.2.0` release can be found on its [project page](https://github.com/e3prom/rVRRPd/projects/2).